amayprojects/Emotion_Journal_App/README.md

 5. User Experience: How did you ensure smooth, simple UX?

    I focused on a minimal, predictable flow: select emotion → type entry → save → see it instantly.
 The UI uses clean spacing, readable typography, and simple colors so the user never feels overwhelmed.
    Instant updates, form validation, and clear error messages help the user stay confident while using the app.
-The layout is responsive and mobile-friendly, ensuring a smooth experience on all devices.

 7. Improvement Vision: If you had 3 more days, what would you improve?